SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 Now try disconnecting the Subscriber application, and publish a few more messages.
 Reconnect the subscriber and rebind to the queue and observe what happens.

 Negative
 : **NOTE:** it is possible to publish your messages as "Direct", and they will still go into the queue if the topic subscription matches.
-This is called _message promotion_ and is a more advanced topic.
+This is called _message promotion_ and is a more advanced concept.
 For most use cases, ensure the publisher has set the Delivery Mode to "Persistent" when sending Guaranteed messages.

 For more information on Guaranteed messaging and queues, please refer to these links: